 - good sense of orientation – less drifting

 Likewise, if food resources become scarce (perhaps a dearth) – brood rearing is reduced quickly.
+A Carni queen will suspend egg laying until food availability picks up.
 This helps prevent colony starvation during a short term drought or similar conditions.

 Carniolans have a reputation for being a calmer bee.
 They are less defensive than some races and less prone to stinging without provocation.